Key Metrics for eCommerce Performance Analysis

 • Enhancing user experience

-Using accurate ecommerce web analytics helps you map common user paths.
-Then you can remove dead ends, improve internal links, and guide shoppers to the products they want.
-These steps make your site easier to use and improve conversions over time.
+Accurate ecommerce web analytics help map common user paths.
+Remove dead ends, improve links, and guide shoppers to desired products.
+These actions simplify site use and boost conversions over time.

 Traffic Sources and Channels

-Understanding traffic sources and channels explains how visitors discover your store.
-Each channel supports a different goal.
-Organic search builds long-term demand, social media builds awareness, and paid ads can push seasonal offers fast.
-When you connect channel data to sales, you get stronger ecommerce data analytics and clearer priorities.
+Understanding traffic sources and channels shows how visitors find your store.
+Each channel serves a unique goal.
+Organic search builds long-term demand, social media creates awareness, and paid ads push seasonal offers fast.
+Linking channel data to sales enhances ecommerce data analytics and sets clearer priorities.

 Common traffic channels